trane-project/trane-project.github.io/src/concepts.md

   all the units that are dependent on them.
 For example, a user might want to practice exercises from all the lessons with intermediate or higher difficulty while skipping easier lessons.
-- Dependency filter: Given a set of courses or lessons and a depth, Trane will search for all the units that are dependent on the given units up to the given depth.
+- Dependency filter: Given a set of courses or lessons and a depth, Trane will search for all the units that are dependent on the given units up to the given depth, and start the exercise search from there.
 For example, a student that encounters some difficulties in a course, might want to practice exercises from the course and all the units that immediately precede it to refresh their memory.

 ### Review List